 If you answered yes to ANY of the above questions, then you may have a “Leaky Gut.”

-My most common symptoms I find in the office are gas (flatulence or belching) and seasonal allergies.
-For women I find bloating in the afternoon to be very common also.
+The most common symptoms I find in the office are gas (flatulence, bloating or belching) and seasonal allergies.
+Yes, seasonal allergies indicate that your gut lining is inflamed or compromised.
+For women specifically I find bloating after eating to be the most common symptom.

 So What is Leaky Gut?